 The United States of America disagreed with the proposed deletion of Decisions 18.166 and 18.168 (Rev. CoP19) because they considered that this work is of ongoing nature and that further NDF guidance was needed.
+The United States further noted that the CITES NDF Guidance as described in document PC27 Doc.15 / AC33 Doc.
+16 had yet to be field tested and therefore it was unclear how guidance on non-detriments findings for trade in leopard could be complete.
 The United States supported the revisions to Decision 18.169 (Rev. CoP19).
 This was echoed by Senegal, the World Wide Fund for Nature and ProWildlife, speaking also on behalf of ADM Capital Foundation, Animal Welfare Institute, Born Free Foundation, Centre for Biological Diversity, Cheetah Conservation Fund, Fondation Franz Weber, Humane Society International, Panthera and Species Survival Network, that expressed their concern about the unfavourable conservation status of leopard populations.